MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-existing-arc-vm.md

 ## Prerequisites

-Before you begin, make sure that the following prerequisites are completed.
+Before you begin, make sure that:

-- Make sure to review and complete the prerequisites.
+- You've reviewed and completed the [Arc VM management prerequisites](./azure-arc-vm-management-prerequisites.md).
-- If using a client to connect to your Azure Stack HCI cluster, see [Connect to Azure Stack HCI via Azure CLI client](./azure-arc-vm-management-prerequisites.md#azure-command-line-interface-cli-requirements).
+- You've connected to your Azure Stack HCI using the instructions in [Connect to Azure Stack HCI via Azure CLI client](./azure-arc-vm-management-prerequisites.md#azure-command-line-interface-cli-requirements).

 ## Create VM image from existing Arc VM